 Most of the damage in Canton was from downtown and south.
 127 businesses in a five-block area were damaged.
 Approximately 100 homes and 50 mobile homes were destroyed.
 The two fatalities occurred at the Horton’s Mobile Home Manor.

 Note: There was a pair of tornadoes that tracked through parts of Fulton County on this day.
 The first tornado caused damage to crops and some farm buildings from SW of Blyton to SE of Fiatt.

 The second tornado of the pair touched down to the left of the first tornado at Fiatt.
-It travelled east through Canton then veered southeast before lifting about two miles northeast of Monterey.
+It traveled east through Canton then veered southeast before lifting about two miles northeast of Monterey.

 Incredible damage occurred in the city of Canton.
-One hundred twenty-seven businesses in a five block area in the central portion of the town were damaged; some buildings were totally destroyed, others were so heavily damaged that they had to be demolished.
-Residential losses were heavy: about 100 homes and 50 mile homes were destroyed; about 300 homes and 100 mobile homes were damaged.
+One hundred twenty-seven businesses in a five-block area in the central portion of the town were damaged; some buildings were totally destroyed, others were so heavily damaged that they had to be demolished.
+Residential losses were heavy: about 100 homes and 50-mile homes were destroyed; about 300 homes and 100 mobile homes were damaged.
 Total losses were placed at $17-$20 million.
 Two deaths occurred as the tornado ripped through the Horton’s Mobile Home Manor on the city’s east side.
-Fourteen people were hospitalized and forty-five were treated and released as result of the tornado.
+Fourteen people were hospitalized, and forty-five were treated and released as a result of the tornado.